Other DNA Services

 DNA extraction and quality control of the extracted nucleic acid is crucial for sequencing, microarray analysis, or other genomic technologies.
 The CGF has established standard operating procedures for extractions to minimize degradation and contamination of precious patient samples.
 Quality analysis is performed with the Nanodrop ND1000 spectrophotometer, the Qubit Fluorometer, and the Agilent 2100 Bioanalyzer, which has become the industry standard for DNA quality assessment.

-The CGF offers the following extraction and quality analysis services:
+The CGF offers DNA quality analysis services:

-- Nucleic acid quantitation via Nanodrop ND1000
+- Nucleic acid quantitation via the NanoDrop ND1000 and the Qubit Fluorometer

 - Fresh tissue should be flash frozen in 2.0 mL round bottom tubes or Nunc tubes in LN2 or dry-ice and maintained at -80°C until submitted to the CGF.
 Cells should be pelleted in 1.5-2.0 mL tubes, all supernatant removed, and then flash frozen in LN2 and maintained at -80°C until submitted to the CGF.